JohnBinford/AppleWood-Pointe/readme.md

 [Link to Experimental Construction Time Lapse Click Download on Next Page...)](./Collateral/eric.mp4)
 - The camera's timestamp is wrong...
 - The "Back" button on your browser is the best wasy to backup from links (Throughout this Repository).

 * * *

-#### Recent updates to this website.
-  - Linelle-J submitted 10 nice tools!
-  - Ralph-L submitted a few nice tools!
-  - Eventually, to keep the main page fresh and simple, older offerings will be moved to "CraftsMen" as new offerings come in.
-  - You can find older offerings by clicking the "CraftsMen" folder (above) and then their name.

-* * *
 * * *